Skip to main content

 NNA Annual Community Meeting 2022

-The 2022 NNA Annual Community Meeting will be held in Anchorage, Alaska, hosted by Alaska Pacific University, during November 15-17, 2022.
-The meeting will include in-person, hybrid and virtual sessions and events.
+The 2022 NNA Annual Community Meeting was held November 15–17, 2022, in Anchorage, Alaska, hosted by Alaska Pacific University.
+The meeting included in-person, hybrid, and virtual sessions and events and brought together NNA researchers, research partners, Indigenous community and organization representatives, decision-makers, and others interested in the NNA initiative.

 Wed, Nov 2 2022, All day